saranshbansal/learn-aws/NOTES_SERVERLESS.md

 `OutputPath` enables you to select a portion of the state output to pass to the next state.
 This enables you to filter out unwanted information, and pass only the portion of JSON that you care about.

+#### Error Handling
+You can use a Include a `Catch` block in state machine to capture the errors in a Task or Parallel State.
+A catcher contains following fields:
+- `ErrorEquals` - array of strings with error names
+- `Next` - A string that must match exactly one of the state names
+- `ResultPath` - a path that determines what input was sent to the state specified in `Next` field.

 ## Step Functions vs AWS SWF

 | Feature             | AWS Step Functions                | Amazon SWF                                                  |